Background Image for Header:

 Rules of Eligibility:

-- Businesses must be registered and compliant with the laws in the state of West Virginia.
-There are no restrictions as to the geographic location(s) as to where the business operations shall occur.
+Businesses must be registered and compliant with the laws in the state of West Virginia.
+There are no restrictions on the geographic location(s) where the business operations shall occur.

 3. Fill out the Business Model Canvas Template